TalkingQuickly/talkingquickly.github.io/_drafts/2020-12-29-what-id-tell-myself-about-startups-volume2.md

 1. Cloud hosting, PaaS, IaaS makes sense in a *lot* of situations but not _all_ situations.
 Remember that it's only value for money if there's business benefit from the management and service layer they provide.
 Keep re-visiting this equation

-1. Remote-first is pretty much a no-brainer for development teams but be very careful to over-communicate that the team is remote-first, not out-sourced when dealing with investors
+1. Remote-first is pretty much a no-brainer for development teams, under normal circumstances, try and get everyone in one place about once every three months

 ## Learning

-1. It's almost certainly been done before,
+1. It's almost certainly been done before and written about, not reading this is like leaving $50 bills on the pavement

+1. That doesn't mean you have to follow the way it's been done before, but you should be able to explain why you aren't

 1. If your goal is learning and personal growth, the hierarchy is something like: books > podcasts > articles > social media

 1. Required reading; Four Steps to the Epiphany, High Output Management, The Hard Thing About Hard Things

-1. The A16Z, SaaStr and Indiehackers podcasts are great value for time, partly for the technical content, partly because it's motivating hearing smart people getting excited about stuff, great while running
+1. The [A16Z](@TODO), [SaaStr](@TODO) and [Indiehackers](@TODO) podcasts are great value for time, partly for the technical content, partly because it's motivating hearing smart people getting excited about stuff, great while running

 1. More reading and watching here; <https://www.talkingquickly.co.uk/2017/11/startup-reading-list/>

 ## Staying sane

 1. The busier you get, the more true it is that you'll be defined by your habits.
 Think a lot about these.
-The HabitShare app with a couple of people you really trust to keep you accountable works quite well
+The HabitShare app with a couple of people you really trust to keep you accountable seems to help

 1. Get up early and have a routine.
 This won't be for everybody but a disproportionately large number of people who are achieving cool things, seem to develop this habit